 I earlier suggested buying chains and then returning them for a refund if you don't need them.
 I have since found out that this may not be possible, as auto supply stores have caught on to people doing so!
 If you buy chains, they are yours to keep.
-What you would use them for, even if you don't use them?
+What do you do with them afterwards, if you don't use them to get into the Park?
 I have no idea!!

 Buying chains as you leave the airport may or may not be more than the price to rent them as you get to Yosemite.
 Just remember: the closer you get to being absolutely required to have chains, the more likely you are to suffer extortion prices.